Forget about your service or product for a moment while you read this article.

 We all like gifts, don’t we.
 Well, I love gifts, and if the gift is useful, I will sign up within a heart-beat.
 I will only signup to a gift if I feel the company is trustworthy.
 I won’t signup for newsletters of free tools if the site looks a mess either.
 So if you have something to offer for free, then you could consider offering it.

-My free offer to my visitors, yes – that’s you included, is a free technical website and SEO analysis.
+My free offer to my visitors, yes – that’s you included, was a free technical website and SEO analysis.
 I already paid for the software, and it doesn’t matter if I use it for one site or a thousand.

 The difference with my free offer is the following.
 If you search on Google for a free website audit chances are there are thousands of companies you can choose from.
 So, offering an audit for free won’t cut it.

 The problem with these audits are, most entrepreneurs will read the report and have no clue what the issues are nor how to solve them.
 So, to sweeten up the ‘deal’, I offer to create a personalised video while I go through the report.
 During this customised video, I explain what each issue is, and in most cases, I can tell how to solve it.